 Step 2: Anchor Your Mind

-This form of daily meditation helps you pay attention to the present moment.
+This form of daily anchoring helps you pay attention to the present moment.
 It strengthens your ability to notice when your mind has wandered and gently guide it back.
 Over time, this skill becomes automatic, enhancing your sustained attention throughout the day.

 Step 3: Execute the Mission